datacosmos-br/dc-api-x/.github/PULL_REQUEST_TEMPLATE.md

 ## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
+Describe the tests that you ran to verify your changes:

 - [ ] Unit tests
 - [ ] Integration tests